 - Lost Luggage Reimbursement (up to $3,000 coverage)

 - Emergency and Travel Assistance Services

 The above benefits are included with most Visa Signature credit cards.
 Regardless of the bank issuing your credit card, Visa Signature is the most common rewards card for cash and travel rewards.
 However, read the terms and conditions for each benefit to make sure your travel plans are covered.

-Other credit cards, such as the Chase Sapphire Preferred, offer up to $10,000 reimbursement for non-refundable travel purchases for when your trip is shortened or canceled due to sickness, extreme weather, and other covered situations.
-It’s important to note the credit card benefits don’t offer a “cancel for any reason” reimbursement.
+Other credit cards, such as the Chase Sapphire Preferred® Card, offer up to $10,000 reimbursement for non-refundable travel purchases for when your trip is shortened or canceled due to sickness, extreme weather, and other covered situations.
+It’s important to note that credit card benefits don’t offer a “cancel for any reason” reimbursement.

 For the benefits mentioned above, there are a few key details you need to know.